14.3: The Flux Control Coefficient

 When there is a balance of metabolites in the top and bottom halves of glycolysis (right hand size), including both high levels in both top and bottom (denoted by ↑↑ and font size) or low levels in both (denoted by ↓↓ and font size), no bottleneck at GAPDH exists and flux through glycolysis is determined by the usual "suspects", hexokinase and phosphofructokinase.

 The results described above are those predicted by computational modeling.
 Do experimental data support the model?
 The only way to know is to test the model.
 This was done by using drugs to inhibit each of the enzymes in glycolysis.
 This offers an effective way to change the "effective" concentration or activity in the enzyme.
 From this data, flux changes due to changes at each step could be determined.
-These data supported the computation results - GADPH regulates aerobic metabolism in normal and proliferartive conditions.
+These data supported the computation results - GADPH regulates aerobic metabolism in normal and proliferative conditions.
 When the top half substrates were elevated, the blockade of flux was determined by GADPH.
-In Chapter 13, we studied the glycolytic enzymes and the myriad of small molecules that control the activity of the three major enzymes with the biggest thermodynamic push, HK, PFK and PK.
+In Chapter 13, we studied the glycolytic enzymes and the myriad of small molecules that control the activity of the three major enzymes with the biggest thermodynamic push, HK, PFK, and PK.
 GADPDH appears to be equally important.
 It is known to be regulated by many mechanisms, including post-translational modifications, such as nitrosylation, and the modification of its active site cysteine with ROS.
 Perhaps this helps regulate the balance between anaerobic and aerobic glycolysis.
 Also, there are high levels of expression of GADPH in cells engaged in aerobic glycolysis.

 Summary